newtmex/ll-beaters/README.md

 # LL-Beaters

 LL-Beaters is a decentralized perpetual lottery platform that offers participants a chance to win rewards by staking ETH in lottery challenges.
-The platform operates on the Ethereum blockchain and utilizes ERC20 and ERC721 standards for tokenization and non-fungible assets.
+The platform operates on the [Lightlink Gasless Blockchain](https://www.lightlink.io/) and utilizes ERC20 and ERC721 standards for tokenization and non-fungible assets.
 Winnings are distributed to holders of Families and Members of such families, represented as ERC721 NFTs, with additional rewards for participants with referrals.

 ## User Story